lgpcappiello/lgpcappiello.github.io/teaching/stat100a/labs.md

 install_course_github("lgpcappiello", "STAT100A")
 swirl()
 ```
-Note: you may see red text that says either "course not found" or "course uninstalled successfully".
+Note: you may see red text that says either "<span style="color:red">course not found</span>" or "<span style="color:red">course uninstalled successfully</span>".
 Both are normal!
 Uninstalling and (re)installing the course each time allows us to update the labs throughout the term.

 ## Help